Wachtell, Lipton, Rosen & Katz: History

 The firm was founded in 1965 by Herbert Wachtell and Jerry Kern, who were joined shortly after by Martin Lipton, Leonard Rosen, and George Katz.
 The four named partners met at New York University School of Law where they were editors on the New York University Law Review.
 The firm rose to prominence on Wall Street during an era when brokers and investment bankers frequently launched small firms, but received little attention from established white-shoe law firms.

 Martin Lipton, a founding partner in the firm, invented the so-called "poison pill defense" during the 1980s, a shareholders' rights plan designed to foil hostile takeovers.
 Acting for both sides of mergers and acquisitions, Wachtell Lipton has represented public companies, including AT&T, Pfizer, and JP Morgan Chase.

+William Savitt and Andrew Nussbaum were appointed co-chairs in November 2023, succeeding Ed Herlihy and Daniel Neff in the roles, who had led the firm since 2006.

-Amid clashes at some college campuses, after the onset of the 2023 Israel-Hamas war; in November 2023, at U.S. law schools, it was among more than two dozen law firms that submitted a letter to 14 American law school deans, denouncing anti-Semitism, Islamophobia, and racism, and advising those mentoring future law graduates of entrenched workplace policies against harassment or discrimination at their firms.
-Previously, the firm was also among 17 global law firm signatories to a public statement denouncing growing anti-Semitic attacks in the U.S. that was published in The American Lawyer in May 2021.
+That same month, following the onset of the 2023 Israel–Hamas war, amid clashes at some college campuses, including at some U.S. law schools; Wachtell was among more than two dozen law firms that submitted a letter to 14 American law school deans denouncing antisemitism and advising those mentoring future law graduates of entrenched workplace policies against harassment or discrimination at their firms.
+Previously, the firm was also among 17 global law firm signatories to a public statement denouncing growing antisemitic attacks in the U.S. that was published in The American Lawyer in May 2021.

+The firm's partnership was notably reduced by eight percent in 2025.

+In April 2026, USA v.
+Fejal, et al revealed insider trading involving several law firms that had been orchestrated over decades by a network of 30 lawyers indicted co-conspirators, mainly lawyers who are former Yale classmates, which included the participation of a former Wachtell attorney who was an associate at the firm during 2013 to 2022.
+The indictment was released in May, in which prosecutors characterized affected law firms as victims of those charged.